In Western Australia, the Misuse of Drugs Act 1981 legislates to control the use of prohibited drugs and plants.

 Whether the cannabis is in the form of a plant, leaf, cigarette or resin, it is illegal to:

-Drug paraphernalia is anything that is used in connection with manufacturing, preparing or smoking a prohibited drug or plant, e.g. bongs, pipes, scales, etc.
+Drug paraphernalia is anything that is used in connection with manufacturing, preparing or smoking a prohibited drug or plant, e.g. bongs or pipes.

 It is an offence to: